cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 | vpc_arn | VPC ID. |
 <!-- END_TF_DOCS -->

+## Prerequisites

+This blueprint uses [DockerHub](https://hub.docker.com/) as a Container Registry Service.
+Then, an existing DockerHub account is required (username, password and email).

+> [!TIP]
+> Use `docker login` to validate username and password.

 ## Deploy

 When preparing to deploy, you must complete the following steps: